 What an interesting topic for a blog post.
 We often see derelict buildings on our travels.
 We saw so many abandoned projects in the south of Portugal.
 But we have not seen the Sheraton ruins on the tropical island of Rarotonga in the Cook Islands.
 Amazing that they have actually turned this into a tourist site.
 But then, it seemed it did come with a colourful story.

-I don’t think it’s a “proper” tourist site as one person capitalizing on the curious people stopping by.
+I don’t think it’s a “proper” tourist site, more of one person capitalizing on the curious people stopping by.

 Abandoned buildings give me the creeps, but that bathroom tops it all.
 Ewww! 🙂